ItsMeD4N/Board-Game/README.md

-# IF1221 Final Project - Pokémon Board Game
+# IF1221 Final Project - Pokemon Board Game

 > Final project for the Computational Logic course (IF1221), Institut Teknologi Bandung.

 This project is a Prolog-based board game developed as part of the IF1221 practicum.
-It explores knowledge representation, inference, and rule-based logic manipulation to simulate a text-based Pokémon board game.
+It explores knowledge representation, inference, and rule-based logic manipulation to simulate a text-based Pokemon board game.

 ## 🧰 Requirements